sci-42ver/SDF_exercise_solution/README.md

 # Notice
 - Sometimes, I only give one sample test since I didn't intend to learn how to write the safe tests.
 - I use naming with `_` instead of `-` since words constructed with the former can be selected in VSCode with the double clicks.
+- I won't dig into checking whether it is  appropriate to use `eq` or `equal` etc. for each case.
 # SDF_exercise_solution
 exercise solution for Software Design for Flexibility (SDF)